davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 [![gist screenshot](./images/gist-screenshot.png)](https://gist.github.com/davestewart/643ffc55aa7c173618d2707b776a1443)

+Click the image above and [have a read](https://gist.github.com/davestewart/643ffc55aa7c173618d2707b776a1443) as it uncovers the vast amount of nitty-gritty that we humans too easily forget.

-Do click and have a read though; there's lots of interesting recollections and observations.
-I'm sure you'll be nodding along and thinking "yeah, that's got me before too!".
+I'm sure you'll be nodding along thinking "wow, that's got me before too!".

 ## Reviewing the findings